 - granulated sugar which helps give these cookies a crisp texture.

-- whipping cream (35 % fat) is added to the dough to tenderize it but also help bind the ingredients.
+- whipping cream (35 % fat) is added to the dough to tenderize it but also helps bind the ingredients.
 It also makes a softer dough which is easier to push through the cookie press without struggling

 - vanilla extract adds vanilla flavour to the cookies.
 You could use artificial vanilla extract, but use about half the amount since it may be more potent.